 fm-int=Nxbd-6Mxbd2 Eq.
-22
+23

 At each increment of x, values for the compressive stress and tensile stress (if any) should be checked against Fm and Ft.
-For shear, where the stress exceeds the sum of Fv, it should be verified that there is sufficient friction to accommodate the excess load and avoid displacement of elements of the arch.
+For shear, where the stress exceeds Fv, corresponding to the case where the joint cracks,it should be verified that there is sufficient friction to accommodate the excess load and avoid displacement of elements of the arch.

 Semicircular and Horseshoe Arches

 In studying the stress distributions of high-rise segmental arches, it is seen that the tensile stresses along the extrados are maximum at a point approximately 0.5R up from the center point of the arch.
 Below that point, the arch masonry acts essentially as part of the abutment.
 Therefore, semicircular arches can be designed as segmental arches with a springing at y = 0.5R as shown in Figure 8.
-This changes the point at which the abutment need be measured, requiring slightly less abutment width to be built.
+This changes the point at which the abutment needs to be measured, requiring slightly less abutment width to be built.
 Horseshoe arches can similarly be reduced, for design purposes, to the same segmental arch; the contribution of the extra masonry at the base of a horseshoe arch is ignored.

 Figure 8